 My room here included a roll-in shower with a fold-down bench and grab bars, two queen beds, a mini fridge, a safe, a roll-under sink, and a toilet with grab bars both behind and beside.
 The beds were a little on the tall side, but the friendly staff did say that if needed, they were happy to make adaptions to the frame to make them lower.
 A Hoyer lift could not roll under the bed as it was a block frame bed, but keep in mind, I was in the more historic portion of the hotel and not the modern side.

 Although my room worked well for my needs, always call the front desk and ask the questions needed to make sure you pick the right room for you.
-The Amway Grand Plaza’s phone number is 616-774-2000 and you can learn more on their website.
+The Amway Grand Plaza’s phone number is 616-774-2000 and you can learn more here.

 Now that you have an idea of some of the great, accessible things to do around Grand Rapids, Michigan, it is time to head there and see it all for yourself!
 Although the hustle and bustle of some cities can be a bit intimidating, Grand Rapids is certainly not one of those locations.
 It is the perfect place for an enjoyable and relaxing vacation, and it was everything I hoped it would be and more.
 I was amazed at the wheelchair accessibility that I found here as well.
 I will definitely be returning to Grand Rapids again in the future and I hope to see you here as well, rolling around and enjoying the many sights!